 - 2.4 The Borough of Copeland was one of six district areas that make up Cumbria; the third largest county in the UK by area, yet one of the most sparsely populated. - 2.5 Copeland is an area of extreme contrasts.
 It contains England's highest mountain (Scafell Pike) and its deepest lake (Wastwater), and two-thirds of the borough's 285 square miles sit in the Lake District National Park, a UNESCO World Heritage Site. - 2.6 Complementing the Lake District's outstanding beauty, Copeland hosts 80 kilometres of coastline, which, at St Bees Head, incorporates the only section of Heritage Coast in North West England. - 2.7 The borough has four main population centres Whitehaven, Egremont, Cleator Moor and Millom.
-Of Copeland's 68,424 residents, 35.3% live in urban areas while 64.7% live in rural areas.
-In terms of population, Copeland has a lower proportion of those aged under 64, compared to the national average. - 2.8 In March 2020, Copeland had 35,000 jobs in the local economy, the majority of which (55%) were supported by Sellafield Limited and it's supply chain.
-The sector with the highest proportion of enterprises in Copeland is Agriculture, forestry & fishing (19.7%), followed by professional, scientific and technical (18.3%), and construction (9.9%).
-In 2020, the top three occupational types for employment were: - Professional occupations (24.7%) - Elementary occupations (21.4%) - Associated professional and technical occupations (13.8%). - 2.9 The overall life expectancy at birth in Copeland is 78.2 years for men and 81.7 years for women; both significantly lower than the national average. - 2.10 The overall level of unemployment (Alternative Claimant Count) is in line with the national average (both 3.1%).
-However, unemployment among young adults (aged 18-24) is well above the national average (Copeland = 5.1%, GB = 3.5%).
+Of Copeland's 67,170 residents, 38.6% live in urban areas while 61.4% live in rural areas.
+In terms of population, Copeland has a lower proportion of those aged under 64, compared to the national average. - 2.8 In March 2021, Copeland had 35,000 jobs in the local economy.
+Manufacturing accounts for the greatest proportion (33.3%), over 4 times the national average, largely as a result of the nuclear sector and its associated supply chain.
+Public administration, education and health accounts for a further 22.1%, followed by wholesale and retail (8.6%). - 2.9 The overall life expectancy at birth in Copeland is 78.8 years for men and 81.7 years for women; both significantly lower than the national average. - 2.10 The overall level of unemployment (Claimant Count) is below the national average (Copeland = 3.8%, GB = 5.5%).
+Unemployment among young adults (aged 18-24) is also below the national average (Copeland = 6.4%, GB = 7.2%).